 What We Study:

-In the major, students may specialize in one of five areas of special interest.These are conservation biology, fish biology, wildlife biology, wildlife health, and an individualized study.
+In the major, students may specialize in one of four areas of special interest: wildlife and conservation biology, fish biology, wildlife health, or an individualized study.
 Although all specializations have a common core of basic and advanced biology courses, each provides preparation unique to that area of emphasis.
 Students learn methods for doing field or laboratory studies, analyzing data, and preparing reports.
 Practical experience in conducting an independent research project in wildlife or fish biology is available through a variety of required or optional courses.The WFCB department has a 12 member faculty, active in teaching and research, with an exceptionally broad spectrum of interests, training, and experience.